 John Donne was born in 1572 in London, England, to a Roman Catholic family during a time of religious upheaval.
 Despite his family’s faith, Donne converted to Anglicanism in his adult life, a decision that played a significant role in his personal and professional trajectory.

 Professionally, Donne’s life took a turn in 1615 when he took holy orders in the Church of England, eventually becoming the Dean of St. Paul’s Cathedral in 1621.
 His sermons became celebrated contributions to English religious literature.
 Donne’s later life was characterised by contemplation and introspection, reflected in the devotional and meditative character of his later poems and religious writings.
-John Donne died in 1631, leaving a legacy as one of the greatest metaphysical poets in English language.
+John Donne died in 1631, leaving a legacy as one of the greatest metaphysical poets in the English language.

 He was a man who walked so often in darkness that it became for him a daily commute